shalephant/OSCP-Notes/Cheatsheet.md

 # OSCP-Notes
 Cheatsheet/Notes from PEN-200 Learning Platform for the OSCP Exam

+Things that we should look for on a system:
+    - Username and hostname
+    - Group memberships of the current user
+    - Existing users and groups
+    - Operating system, version and architecture
+    - Network information
+    - Installed applications
+    - Running processes

 Transfer File From Windows To Linux via ssh:
     1.on linux 2. on windows: